qcer/blog/README.md

 You can visit it via [https://qcer.github.io/blog/](https://qcer.github.io/blog/).

-Do feel free to give me some suggetsion.
+Do feel free to give me some suggestion.

 Thanks for yuor visit!